syash-git/agents-and-skills-workshop/README.md

 </details>

-You now have a scratch project, empty `.github/agents/` and `.github/skills/` folders, and one starter file.
+You now have the workshop repo cloned, `.github/agents/` and `.github/skills/` folders ready, and one starter file.
 That's the whole setup.

 ---